limey-bean/Bullhead_2025/Mitochondrial_DNA_and_RNA_Processing_and_Data_Analysis/Phase_Mitochondria.md

 #individuals <- c("BS1")#,"BS4","FB8N","FB8T","HC14","HC2N","HC2T","HC4N","HC4T","HL3","HL4","JR11","JR19","JR9N","JR9T","LB1","LB2","MA18","MA1N","MA1T","SB14N","SB14T","SC1","SC6N","SC6T","SC7N","SC7T","SML13","SML1N","SML1T","SML4N","SML4T","SP2","SP3")
 ```

 ### Determine if the sample is Homozygous, Heterozygous and clean (e.g. Variant Allele Freqeuncy is <40 or >60), or Heterozygous and messy (e.g. Variant Allele Freqeuncy is 40 > or < 60).
 If it is messy and a tumor sample you can use the normal to phase mitochondria.
 If you do not have a paired sample (e.g. RNAseq) you have to make some judgement calls.
+It it is homozygous or clean heterozygous, it will pop out a fasta or two fasta files for each sample.

 ```{r}
 hom_list <- "is_hom"